 Finding a real estate agent who can help sell your home for a reasonable price can be a daunting task.
 With the average Houston listing commission costing you 6% of the final sale price, more and more sellers are attempting an agent-free sale.
 However, without experience in the Houston property market, the for sale by owner process can be just as costly.
 If you’re struggling to wrap your head around the intricacies of selling a home, reach out and connect with a Houston-based Clever Partner Agent.

 The Clever Partner Network is made up of over 3,000 reliable real estate agents from major real estate companies and regional brokerages (e.g. Keller Williams, RE/MAX, Century 21).
 Clever Partner Agents are with you through every step of the sale process, from assisting with the initial listing to advising you during closing negotiations.
-Furthermore, Clever clients are eligible for considerably discounted listing rates, with Partner Agents offering a flat $3,000 listing fee, or a listing commission of 1% if your property sells for more than $350,000.
+Furthermore, Clever clients are eligible for considerably discounted listing rates, with Partner Agents offering a listing commission of 1.5%.

 Fill out our online form or call us on 1-833-2-CLEVER if you’re interested in selling through Clever.
 Once we have your details, we’ll be in touch to arrange a free sales consultation and set you up with one of our Houston-based Clever Partner Agents.